davedittrich/ansible-dims-playbooks/docs/source/clouddevelopment.rst

   ``MX``, and ``TXT`` records for your droplets.
 (You will set an environment variable in a moment with this domain name.)

+  Now go to your DigitalOcean control panel, select **Networking**, then **Domains**.
+Enter your new domain name in the **Add a Domain** field and select **Add Domain** to register the domain with Digital Ocean.

-  After a short period of time after creating the domain, you should be able to see the NS records:
+  After a short period of time, you should then be able to see the NS records:

   .. code-block:: none